gdmarmerola/gdmarmerola.github.io/_posts/2018-05-05-forest-embeddings.md

  embed = TSNE(metric='precomputed', perplexity=30).fit_transform(D)
 ```

 In the next sections, we'll run this pipeline for various toy problems, observing the differences between an unsupervised embedding (with `RandomTreesEmbedding`) and supervised embeddings (Ranfom Forests and Extremely Randomized Trees).
+We favor supervised methods, as **we're aiming to recover only the structure that matters to the problem, with respect to its target variable.**

 ## Two blobs, two dimensions